nf-core/scrnaseq/docs/usage.md

 #### UniverSC technology configuration

 UniverSC automatically updates the barcode whitelist and chemistry parameters.
-Use the "universc_technology" to set the 'technology' parameter to configure the run.
+Use "universc_technology" to set the 'technology' parameter to configure the run.

 Currently only 3\' scRNA-Seq parameters are supported in nextflow, although chemistry parameters for 5\' scRNA-Seq and full-length scRNA-Seq libraries are supported by teh container.